Florian Hofherr

 PhD student @ TUM CVG

 I am a PhD student in the Computer Vision Group at the Technical University of Munich (TUM), under the supervision of Prof. Daniel Cremers.
 My research interests focus on neural fields and their applications to various challenges such as geometry representation, dynamic scene reconstruction, and material modeling.
+More recently, I have gained hands-on experience with diffusion models in an industrial research setting as an Applied Scientist Intern at Zillow.

 I hold an M.Sc. in Mathematics in Science and Engineering, with a specialization in control theory and flight system dynamics, and a B.Sc. in Engineering Science, both from the Technical University of Munich.
 I also spent semesters abroad at the Federal Institute of Technology Zürich (ETH) and the University of Queensland.